MicrosoftDocs/azure-docs/articles/virtual-machines/linux/oracle-create-upload-vhd.md

    The `crashkernel` option may be left configured if desired, but note that this parameter will reduce the amount of available memory in the VM by 128 MB or more, which may be problematic on the smaller VM sizes.

-10. Once you'are done editing "/etc/default/grub" per above, run the following command to rebuild the grub configuration:
+10. Once you're done editing "/etc/default/grub" per above, run the following command to rebuild the grub configuration:

     ```bash
     sudo grub2-mkconfig -o /boot/grub2/grub.cfg